 For many of us, the term “data centre” conjures up images of a digital Fort Knox – a place where information is encrypted, stored securely and virtually impossible for malicious hackers to gain access to.

-In many respects this is true.
-However, you may not have considered that one of the most common types of data breach involves disks or servers being physically removed from the premises by burglars, and the implications can be huge – particularly if your business handles sensitive data such as medical records or financial details.
+In many respects, this is true.
+However, you may not have considered that one of the most common types of data breach involves disks or servers being physically removed from the premises by burglars.
+The implications can be huge – particularly if your business handles sensitive data such as medical records or financial details.

-Businesses are under intense scrutiny when it comes to ensuring data is kept safe, with huge fines and potential criminal proceedings faced by those who fail to take adequate measures to secure customer information – physically as well as digitally.
+Businesses are under intense scrutiny when it comes to ensuring data is kept safe, with huge fines and potential criminal proceedings faced by those who fail to take adequate measures to secure customer information – physically and digitally.

 Crime operations vary in size, scale and intent.
-For example, an organized syndicate may have plans to steal sensitive data with the intention of selling it on.
-An opportunist thief, on the other hand, might simply spot a chance to steal some computer equipment without realising the sensitive data contained within.
+For example, an organized syndicate may have plans to steal sensitive data to sell it on.
+On the other hand, an opportunist thief might simply spot a chance to steal some computer equipment without realising the sensitive data contained within.
 Without adequate security, either scenario could mean that your company risks falling foul of data protection laws.
-For this reason, it’s important to never overlook the importance of data centre perimeter security.
+For this reason, it’s important never to overlook the importance of data centre perimeter security.